Xycloo/smart-artists-docs/How-To-Earn.md

 As you can see, an owner earns as long as there is always a new buyer ready to buy.
 While this is the principle behind trading standard NFTs, I wanted something more for SmartArtists, that's because, as you already know, these are not standard NFTs.

-Using the volume/rewards pools functionality, I added a layer of dynamicism to the platform, incentivizing users to buy.
+Using the volume/rewards pools functionality, I added a layer of dynamism to the platform, incentivizing users to buy.

 #### How it works: